VectorInstitute/Recommender-Systems-Survey/readme.md

 <h1 align="center">A Comprehensive Review of Recommender Systems:
 Transitioning from Theory to Practice</h1>

-Welcome to the official repository for the paper **"A Comprehensive Review of Recommender Systems: Transitioning from Theory to Practice"**.
+Welcome to the official repository for the paper [**"A Comprehensive Review of Recommender Systems: Transitioning from Theory to Practice"**](https://arxiv.org/abs/2407.13699)

 This repository is dedicated to continuously exploring and disseminating knowledge on Recommender Systems.
 It aims to bridge theory and practice, offering valuable insights for both researchers and industry professionals.